natematias/upworthy-archive/index.md

 Here's the process for accessing the data:
 * Request the exploratory dataset.
 Everyone who asks will receive this data.
 * Use the exploratory data to develop a [registered report](https://cos.io/rr/) that includes a confirmatory hypothesis and analyis plan
-* submit the registered report for peer review to an academic journal
+* Submit the registered report for peer review to an academic journal
-* when the journal agrees to publish the resulting paper, send us confirmation, along with the accepted registered report
+* When the journal agrees to publish the resulting paper, send us confirmation, along with the accepted registered report
-* we will the provide you with the confirmatory dataset
+* We will the provide you with the confirmatory dataset
-* we ask all researchers to share your final analysis code with us, so we can write a paper about how the initial set of researchers used the Upworthy Research Archive
+* We ask all researchers to share your final analysis code with us, so we can write a paper about how the initial set of researchers used the Upworthy Research Archive

 ## What is a Registered Report?